openbaton/docs/docs/vnfpackage.md

 **Note** At the moment it is only supported to upload an image by using the `link` defined in **Metadata.yaml**.
 Image uploading from an image inside the package is disabled.

-This image is used to upload it to all the cloud environments which are addressed inside the VNFD with that image.
+This image is used for uploading it to all the cloud environments which are addressed inside the VNFD with that image.
 It doesn't matter whether an image already exists on the considered cloud environment or not.

 **Note** This image has lower priority than the ***image-links*** defined in ***Metadata.yaml***.